zeppe-lin/zeppe-lin.github.io/handbook/handbook.md

   Zeppe-Lin's software management.

 - **Collections:**
-  Logical groupings of Package Sources, organized by purpose (e.g., core, system tools, desktop applications).
-Collections simplify software organization and provide modularity.
+  Logical groupings of **Package Sources**, organized by purpose (e.g., core, system tools, desktop applications).  **Collections** simplify software organization and provide modularity.

 - **Repositories:**
-  Distributed storage systems that host one or more Collections.
+  Distributed storage systems that host one or more **Collections**.
-  Repositories enable versioning, collaboration, and synchronization across systems.
+  **Repositories** enable versioning, collaboration, and synchronization across systems.

 These components provide a structured approach to building, managing, and distributing software on Zeppe-Lin.
 Tools like `pkgmk(8)` and